Mafer1017/Space-Age-Calculator/README.md

   - Input: 20 years
   - Output: 29

-* should correctly determine how many years the user has left to live on Jupiter'.
+* should correctly determine how many years the user has left to live on Jupiter.
   - Input: 20 years
   - Output: 5

+* should correctly determine how many years over life expectancy the inputted users age is in Earth Years.
+  - Input: 80 years
+  - Output: 5

+* should correctly determine how many years over life expectancy the inputted users age is in Mercury Years.
+  - Input: 80 years
+  - Output: 20

+* should correctly determine how many years over life expectancy the inputted users age is in Venus Years.
+  - Input: 80 years
+  - Output: 8

+  * should correctly determine how many years over life expectancy the inputted users age is in Venus Years.
+  - Input: 80 years
+  - Output: 2

+  * should correctly determine how many years over life expectancy the inputted users age is in Venus Years.
+  - Input: 100 years
+  - Output: 1

 ## License